tiganabryan/data-structures-algorithms/README.md

         if (breaks[i]) {
             break;
         }
-        // I jumped through the range by the square root of n.
-I didn't half the dataset this time, because it's not ordered so it's not efficient to do so.
-I could do it linearly, one by one, but that would have horrible performance so if I jump by the square root I had a smaller interval to look through using linear search, therefore preserving some of my performance. and then I can use my two crystal balls to figure out the highest point I can drop the ball from, without it breaking. the first is to get a general range within the dataset, and the second is to get the exact height.
     }

     i -= jumpAmount
-    // subtract sqrt(n) from our last known breaking point. and this little section here in the array will be where we perform our linear search!

     for (let j =0; j < jumpAmount && i < breaks.length)
 }